TuiTenTuan/DynamicIP/README.md

 # DynamicIP
-The simple solution for Dynamic DNS(DDNS) of NameCheap, which has integration with RouterOS
+The simple solution for Dynamic DNS(DDNS) of NameCheap, which has integration with RouterOS  (Mikrotik Router)